 What is the Knowledge map?

 The Knowledge map is a map that shows various knowledge areas you have already covered or have yet to learn within your chosen track.
 The main goal of the Knowledge map is to give you an idea and a graphical representation of your progress.
-Each knowledge area splits into different topic groups.
+Each knowledge area splits into two sections: for track and for project.
+And different topic groups.
 Clicking on each group will lead you to several other subgroups, eventually bringing you to individual theory segments, referred to as topics.
 For each subgroup, you will see its total number of topics as well as your current progress: the number of topics you have already studied or verified as known.
 This is also reflected in the progress bar icon: once the subgroup is completed, the progress bar will be full.

 Such an intuitive interface will help you study topics more efficiently and better understand the connections between related concepts within a topic group.